In all honesty, everyone should have a separate bucket list reserved explicitly for things to do in Alabama.

 Other gems worth researching prior to your trip include the Galaxy of Lights during the holiday season, the strawberry festival in April, and the Jubilee Hot Air Balloon Classic on Memorial Day.

-Destinations like Gulf Shores and Orange Beach dominate the scene, and there’s plenty of lesser-known white-sand paradises that will keep you relaxed and entertained for a good chunk of time.
+While destinations like Gulf Shores and Orange Beach dominate the scene, there are plenty of lesser-known white-sand paradises that will keep you relaxed and entertained for a good chunk of time.

 Check in to an Airbnb in Gulf Shores and check out West Beach or Fort Morgan Beach, West End Public Beach in Dauphin Island, or Bon Secour National Wildlife Refuge.